Roaming Cats

 Roaming Neighborhood Cats

 While it may be concerning to see a cat(s) roaming your neighborhood, we recommend leaving these cats where they are unless they appear sick, injured, or pregnant.
+If they they appear sick, injured, or pregnant, please bring them to us for evaluation.
 If the cat appears healthy, it may have a home nearby.
 Nationwide, less than 2% of stray cats brought to shelters are reunited with their owners.

 We understand that free-roaming cats can cause problems; however, instead of displacing an owned cat from their family and neighborhood, here are some other options to try first: